dslp/dslp/branching/branch-types.md

 ### Best Practices

-- Don't merge your exploration to master or you'll flood your repo.
+- Don't merge your exploration to main or you'll flood your repo.
 By creating PR's for these branches, you'll ensure that your work is saved for posterity.

 > It's very important to label your PR's and link them to relevant issues so that you can find them later after you've closed them.